yandeu/phaser3-multiplayer-with-physics/README.md

 ---

+## ⚠️ Note

+This example is using [`@geckos.io/phaser-on-nodejs`](https://github.com/geckosio/phaser-on-nodejs#readme) which is very slow tedious.
+If you need to run Phaser's Arcade Physics on the Server, I recommend using [`arcade-physics`](https://github.com/yandeu/arcade-physics#readme).
+I will not update this example anymore.

 ## Play It

 _This example is running on NodeJS on Heroku (**Free Dyno** in **Europe**) which causes the example sometimes to take **about 1 minute to load**._